opensourceautomation/Open-Source-Automation/Plugins/OSAE.IPCam/README.txt

 2) Using the settings GUI, open "Objects".

-3) Create a new object for the PlugIn as normal.

-4) Now, go to "Object types".

-5) Chage the Default "Ownership" for the "IP CAMERA" object to belong to "IPCam" plugin and save your changes.

-6) Now, go back to the "Objects" page,

-7) Create a new "IP CAMERA" object for your camera as normal.
+3) Create a new "IP CAMERA" object for your camera as normal.

-8) Now select your newly created IP CAMERA Object.
+4) Now select your newly created IP CAMERA Object.

-9) Now set each property with the correct information: (Please see NOTES at bottom of page)
+5) Now set each property with the correct information: (Please see NOTES at bottom of page)

-	Stream Address - The URL to obtain the video stream from the camera. camSnapShot - URL to Invoke the camera to take a Snapshot. (if camera has function) Save Location - This is the folder location where snapshots and future recording will be saved.
+	Stream Address - The URL to obtain the video stream from the camera.
+	Snap Shot - URL to Invoke the camera to take a Snapshot. (if camera has function) Save Location - This is the folder location where snapshots and future recording will be saved.
 (If camera has function)

+6) Select the IPCam object and check Enabled, update.

-10) Open the Manager and stop the service.
-Add a check mark for the IPCam plugin, and re-start the service.
+7) Open Manager.exe and stop the service, and re-start the service.

 NOTES:
 ============================================================================================